Mechanical Resistance

-Tensile strength
+Tensile Test

 A tensile test involves gradually applying a force to a test specimen in order to stretch it until it breaks.